astrotars/stream-flutter/README.md

 The app will allow a user to post a message to their followers.
 Stream's [Activity Feed API](https://getstream.io/activity-feeds/) combined with Google's [Flutter](https://flutter.dev/) makes it straightforward to build this sort of complex interaction.
 All source code for this application is available on [GitHub](https://github.com/psylinse/flutter_the_stream).
 This application is fully functional on both iOS and Android.

 For brevity, when we need to drop down to native code, we'll only focus on Android.
 You can find the corresponding iOS code to see how things are implemented.
-To keep things focused, we'll be showing the more important code snippets to get each pieces idea across.
+To keep things focused, we'll be showing the more important code snippets to get the idea of each piece across.
 Often there is context around those code snippets which are important, such as layout or navigation.
 Please refer to the full source if you're confused on how something works, or how we got to a screen.
-Each snippet will be accompanied with a comment explaining which file and line it came from.
+Each snippet will be accompanied by a comment explaining which file and line it came from.

 ## Building Stream Flutter: Activity Feeds